stateoforegon-eis-css/Oregon-CIS-Assessments/CSS Assessment Index.md

 _Included in the Assessment as an Enterprise Solution (Sentinel SIEM) provides subscribers with Endpoint Detection and Response (EDR)._

-The implementation of Safeguard 13.07 is not directly related to the defensive mitigation of a 2023 Statewide Information Technology Control Standard; rather, it contributes to the organization's overall security posture.
+The implementation of Safeguard 13.07 is not directly related to the defensive mitigation of a _2023 Statewide Information Technology Control Standard_; rather, it contributes to the organization's overall security posture.

 **Assessed Elements:**